bkw777/dl2/README.md

 Hit enter on SARDIN.
 If you get a prompt about HIMEM, answer Y.
 This loads SAR100.CO into ram.
-Notice the SARDIN entry now says "ON" under it.
+Now notice the SARDIN entry changed from "OFF" to "ON" under it.

 3: Enter T-Word and start a new document and type some text.